-Telematics Dashboards - Visualize Your CAN Bus Data [Grafana]
+Telematics Dashboards - Visualize CAN Data [Grafana-Athena]

 Open Source Telematics Dashboards CAN bus